What has the Commission adopted? When will consumers see them in shops?

 5) electronic displays, including televisions monitors and digital signage displays.

 A new labelling product group for refrigerating appliances with a direct sales function (also known as “ commercial fridges”) used in shops and vending machines.

-These new labels will be visible for European consumers in physical stores and on-line as of March 1st 2021.
-A specific EU-wide information campaign aimed at EU citizens will be launched in 2021.
+These new labels will be visible for European consumers in physical stores and on-line as of March 1st 2021, exception for lamps that will be visible in shops from September 1st 2021.